sillvva/Zen-Nebula/README.md

 ###

-<p align="left">• Lots of new animations<br> => PS: github is not letting me upload videos above 10MB so you can try the mod to experience the animations!</p>
+<p align="left">• Lots of new animations<br> => PS: GitHub is not letting me upload videos above 10MB, so you can try the mod to experience the animations!</p>

 ###